MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: Workshop Evaluation

 \subsection{Participants}

 This workshop study included 12 participants (9 male, 3 female) with an average age of 28.5 years.
-Their levels of expertise ranged from novice to expert across reinforcement learning (8 novices, 3 intermediate, 1 expert), biomechanical modelling (9 novices, 2 intermediate, 1 expert), and cognitive modelling (7 novices, 3 intermediate, 1 expert).
+Their levels of expertise ranged from novice to expert across reinforcement learning (8 novices, 3 intermediate, 1 expert), biomechanical modeling (9 novices, 2 intermediate, 1 expert), and cognitive modeling (4 novices, 7 intermediate, 1 expert).
 Participants were not compensated for their participation.